mslee300/jammini/README.md

 ### Backend

-First, set up a virtual environment and download required files:
+Navigate to the backend directory, create a virtual environment, and install the dependencies:

 ```bash
 cd backend